-Free Fall Threshold.
-This register contains the threshold of the Free fall detection.
-This value is compared to the top 8 bits of the accelerometer 8g output (regardless of GSEL<1:0> setting in CNTL1 register).
+The Free Fall Threshold (FFTH) register contains the threshold of the Free fall detection.
+This value is compared to the top 8 bits of the accelerometer 8g output (independent of the actual g-range setting of the device).
+See ANO78 Getting Started for recommended settings.
 Note that to properly change the value of this register, the PC1 bit in CNTL1 must first be set to "0".

-R/W R/W FFTH7 FFTH6 FFTH5 FFTH4 FFTH3 FFTH2 FFTH1 FFTH0 Reset Value Bit7 Bit6 Bit5 Bit4 Bit3 Bit2 Bit1 Bit0 0000000 Address: 0x30
+R/W R/W FFTH7 FFTH6 FFTH5 FFTH4 FFTH3 FFTH2 FFTH1 FFTH0 Reset Value Bit7 Bit6 Bit5 Bit4 Bit3 Bit2 Bit1 Bit0 00000000 Address: 0x30